CodiumTeam/docker-training/exercise-12/README.md

 Hints:
 - In the curl command we are running against `http://docker:8000` because this is running inside the docker service, but the script is running from the Jenkins server.
 - You can compare strings in a Linux sh shell doing `[ "string1" = "string1" ]`
-- To execute the curl command use ` character the beggining and the end of the command.
+- To execute the curl command use ` character the beginning and the end of the command.

 Finally, as well as doing `docker-compose up -d` you also want to do `docker-compose down` to clean up.
 To do this use: